deleonfrancis/Budget_Tracker/generatedREADME.md

 ---

 ## Description
-Using this web app, the user can keep track of expenditures on or offline.
-If the user is off line, her or inputs will be saved in the indexedDB, once the user is back online indexedDB is emptied and the data is stored in the database.
+Using this web app, the user can keep track of spendatures on or offline.
+If the user is off line, her or inputs will be saved in the indexedDB, once the user is back online indexedDB is empted and the data is stored in the database.

 ---